-If you live in America, there is a good chance you have a ton of holes in your food chain.
-The vast majority of Americans don’t even know what food security is.
+If you live in America or really any industrialized country, there is a good chance you have a ton of holes in your food chain.
+The vast majority of Americans don’t even know what food security is, it’s just not something they think about.
 As long as they can get to the store and buy their food, they are happy.
 Unfortunately, when the pandemic hit, it was eye opening for a lot of people.
+They learned that having an emergency food supply isn’t just about a zombie apocalypse.
 This series is here to help you identify and start to fill the holes in your food security.

-To start we need to figure out what food security means to you and your family.
-To me, food security means having the ability to source the food, water, and necessities my family and animals need to survive at a minimum.
+To start, we need to figure out what food security means to you and your family.
+To me, food security means having the ability to source and acquire the food, water, and other necessities my family and animals need to survive, at a minimum.
 If you don’t know what that looks like, you came to the right place.

 In order to start filling food security holes, you need to first identify them.
 Then you can start figuring out how to close those holes.
 Remember, we are trying to source these items.
 Are you on a special diet?
 What do you know how to cook?
 What do you like to eat?
+What kind of storage do you have?
+What do your animals need to eat?
 These are all very important questions in closing food security holes.

 Why is this so important to me?